gravitational/gravity/docs/6.x/pack.md

 tele build [options] [Cluster-manifest.yaml]

 Options:
-  -o           The name of the produced tarball, for example "-o Cluster-image.tar".
+  -o           The name of the produced tarball, for example "-o cluster-image.tar".
                By default the name of the current directory will be used.
   --state-dir  Hello
 ```